collin80/GEVCU6/README.md

 Generalized Electric Vehicle Control Unit

-Our website can be found at : http://www.gevcu.org
+Our website can be found at : http://www.evtv.me

-A project to create a fairly Arduino compatible ECU firmware to interface with various electric vehicle hardware over canbus (and possibly other comm channels)
+A project to create a fairly Arduino compatible ECU firmware to interface with various electric vehicle hardware over CANbus (and possibly other comm channels)

 The project now builds in the Arduino IDE.
-So, use it to compile, send the firmware to the Arduino, and monitor serial.
+So, use it to compile, send the firmware to the GEVCU hardware, and monitor serial.
 It all works very nicely.

-The master branch of this project is now switched to support the Due.
-The master branch is sparsely updated and only when the source tree is in stable shape.

-The older Macchina code has been moved to its own branch.
-This code is now *VERY* old but should work to control a DMOC645.

-ArduinoDue branch is more experimental than the master branch and includes the work of Michael Neuweiler.

-The WIP branch is sync'd to EVTV's official changes and as such could be considered as a testing ground for the official source code distribution.

 You will need the following to have any hope of compiling and running the firmware:
 - A GEVCU board.
-Versions from 2 and up are supported.
+This version supports hardware 6.23c and later.
-- Arduino IDE 1.5.4 - Do not use newer versions of the IDE
+- Arduino IDE 1.5.4 - or later
-- due_can library - There is a repo for this under Collin80
+- due_can library - There is a repo for this under github.com/Collin80
 - due_rtc library - Also under Collin80
 - due_wire library - once again
 - DueTimer library - and again